Chiplun: Road

 Chiplun is connected to other parts of the country mainly by National Highway 66 (NH-66).
-Chiplun is connected by road to Mumbai, Pune, Thane, Ratnagiri, Mangalore, Karwar, Udupi and Cochin by National Highway Number 17 (NH-17).
-The Konkan railway also connects to these places by train along with Delhi and Jaipur.
+Chiplun is connected by road to Mumbai, Pune, Thane, Ratnagiri, Mangalore, Karwar, Udupi and Cochin by National Highway Number 66 (NH-66).
+The Konkan Railway also connects to these places by train along with Delhi, Ernakulam and Jaipur.

 Roads in Chiplun city as well as in many villages is at par above average compared to road conditions in Mumbai.
 It is also connected to Koynanagar, Patan, and Karad by SH 78.
 There are several district roads which connect villages to district headquarters and Chiplun town.

 There are two MSRTC bus stations.
 One is the main bus station frequently called "Khalcha" (juna) bus stand, and the other is just 2 km ahead of Main bus station called Shivaji Nagar Bus Stand.